Boston Medical Malpractice Lawyer

 Malpractice cases are not always easy to prove.
 Doctors and other medical professionals must be able to do what they believe is best for their patients without being distracted by the potential legal consequences.
 Sometimes, the treatment that a doctor thinks is the best course of action at the time turns out to be a mistake.
 These kinds of mistakes do not amount to malpractice.
 To be malpractice, the medical professional’s mistakes must amount to negligence.

 If you believe you were injured as a result of a medical professional’s malpractice, you may want to consider filing a lawsuit to recover damages for your injuries.
 Contact our Boston medical malpractice lawyers for assistance.
 Call the Law Office of John J. Sheehan at (617) 925-6407 to schedule a free, confidential legal consultation about your case.

 How to Prove Medical Malpractice in Boston

-Under Massachusetts General Laws Chapter 231 §60B, whenever a medical malpractice lawsuit is filed, the plaintiff is tasked with presenting an “offer of proof” to a special tribunal within 15 days of the defendant’s filed response to the lawsuit.
+Under Mass.
+Gen. Laws Ch.
+231 § 60B, whenever a medical malpractice lawsuit is filed, the plaintiff is tasked with presenting an “offer of proof” to a special tribunal within 15 days of the defendant’s filed response to the lawsuit.

-This three-person panel is responsible for deciding whether the injured plaintiff’s evidence is sufficient enough to determine that the defendant health care provider was negligent in providing medical care to the plaintiff.
+This three-person panel is responsible for deciding whether the injured plaintiff’s evidence is sufficient to determine that the defendant’s health care provider was negligent in providing medical care to the plaintiff.
 Generally, the panel consists of: